 Begin to mop the floor using the mixture.
 Don’t forget to use the brush to remove any difficult dirt.

 Once you are finish doing the steps, repeat these cleaning method using the clean water so that there will be no soap residue.
 Dry up the floor completely using towels.

-Understanding Linoleum Floors To Find The Best Way of Cleaning
+Understanding The Best Way of How To Clean Linoleum Floors

 If you have carried out the recommended steps above yet you haven’t get your desired result, here we come to suggest you to understand deeply about linoleum flooring.